 1. Preheat oven to 425F

-2. Pat chicken dry with paper towels.
+2. Prep the chicken.
+Pat chicken dry with paper towels.
 Cut to a similar size so they cook evenly.

-3. Mix marinade ingredients together in a small bowl to create a paste (see notes for variations).
+3. Marinate while the oven preheats.
+Mix marinade ingredients together in a small bowl to create a paste (see notes for variations).
 Place chicken on a parchment-lined sheet pan and brush all sides generously with the marinade, pouring any remaining marinade over the breasts.
 (You can also bake in a baking dish, only if there is ample room for heat to circulate.
-A rimmed sheet pan will make cooking faster and more even. ) Let chicken rest on the counter and come to room temp while oven preheats.
+A rimmed sheet pan will speed up cooking and make it more even. ) Let the chicken rest on the counter and come to room temperature while the oven preheats.
 Make sure oven is hot.

-4. Bake on the middle rack for roughly 18- 20 minutes.
-Smaller breasts, check at 16 minutes, medium breasts at check 20-22, larger breasts may take up to 25-30 minutes.
+4. Bake.
+Bake on the middle rack for roughly 18- 20 minutes.
+Check smaller breasts at 16 minutes, medium breasts at 20-22 mins, and larger breasts may take up to 25-30 minutes.
 Check for doneness at the thickest part of the biggest breast, using a thermometer (165F).

 5. Let chicken rest for 8-10 minutes, tenting with foil if you like.

-7. To serve: serve whole, or cut slices across the grain, or cube.
-Feel free to shred using two forks.
-If while shredding, the middle of the breast seems difficult to shred, this is an indication chicken is not completely done.
+6. To serve: whole breast, cut slices across the grain, cube or shred using two forks.
+If, while shredding, the middle of the breast seems difficult to shred, this is an indication that the chicken is not completely done.
 Just plop back into the oven for a few minutes.

 Notes